Vegetables Industry Profile

 Technology Transfer Initiatives

-Technology transfer initiatives ensure that the outputs of R&D and innovations are transformed
+Technology Transfer initatives ensure that the outputs of R&D and innovations are transformed into viable and applicable technologies that help intended users.

 Capacity Building

-Capacity building efforts of DOST-PCAARRD seek to develop and enhance the R&D capabilities of researchers
+Capacity building efforts of DOST-PCAARRD seek to develop and enhance the R&D capabilities of researchers and academic or research institutions through graduate assistantships, non-degree trainings & development, and/or upgrading of research facilities.

 Infrastructure Development